ThilinaRajapakse/simpletransformers/README.md

 You can use any text file/files for training a new language model.
 Setting `model_name` to `None` will indicate that the language model should be trained from scratch.

+Required for Language Model Training From Scratch:

+- `train_files` must be specifief when creating the `LanguagModelingModel`.
+This may be a path to a single file or a list of paths to multiple files.
+- `vocab_size` (in args dictionary)

 ```python
 from simpletransformers.language_modeling import LanguageModelingModel
 import logging